 - The Continuous Improvement Working Group is developing tools and a process for continuous improvement in laboratory facilities.

-- As a result of this global pandemic, we may see a shift in how designers and engineers create research spaces.
+- As a result of the global COVID-19 pandemic, we may see a shift in how designers and engineers create research spaces.
 B+H Advance Strategy shared an article with I2SL about how to design the next generation of high-tech, cutting-edge laboratories.
 Read more in Team Science: Designing for Research in the Information Age.

 - I2SL members from organizations such as the Cleveland Clinic and Harvard University are helping to make the places that save lives save resources too!
 Check out this article from the Association of American Medical Colleges.

 - Check out this article from fivethirtyeight.com, featuring I2SL members, about the dilemmas faced by today's scientists and lab specialists when trying to help the planet while using resources in the process.